+During August to October 2016, a public consultation was undertaken on Flood Protection proposals for Sheffield - including some controversial locations for Flood Storage Areas and in particular proposals on ancient woodland and local wildlife sites.
 The more controversial options being considered are ‘flood storage areas’ - designated open space where flood water can collect, before draining off gradually without reaching buildings.
 Options include building large embankments across Rivelin and Loxley Valleys and some ancient woodland sites in Sheffield.
-We have analysed the proposals and spoken to many people about potential impacts and alternatives.
+We have analysed the proposals and spoken to many people about potential impacts and alternatives and we submitted our response in the autumn (available below).

 You can see the issues we raised at the City Council Economic and Environmental Wellbeing Scrutiny Committee along with the latest news here.